macopedia/magento-banners/README.md

 ### #1 Installation:

 1. Copy all files into your magento directory and turn Magento cache off.
-1. In case you have different then "default" default folder - copy extensions folders to your default theme
+1. Please note the this install assumes you are using the RWD theme.
+Please note the actual location of your module.
 1. Navigate to System > Configuration > Wagento > Banner Slider.
 1. Configure Banner settings according to your needs.
 ### #2 System Configuration